 It doesn’t matter how accurate this number is.
 The sheer magnitude of it is still intimidating.
 Especially for someone only starting to rank their site.

-If you just launched your site and try to find out what aspects of SEO you should focus on first, here’s a treat for you.
+If you just launched your site and tried to find out what aspects of SEO you should focus on first, here’s a treat for you.
 A list of the most important Google ranking factors a beginner should know.

 - Keyword in description tag.
 The importance of the meta description tag today is often discussed in SEO circles.
 It is nonetheless still a relevancy signal.
 It is also crucial for gaining user clicks from search results pages.
-Including keyword in it makes it more relevant to a search engine and a searcher.
+Including the keyword in it makes it more relevant to a search engine and a searcher.

-- Using keywords in the pages copy.
+- Using keywords in the page’s copy.
 Up until not long ago, stuffing your page with keywords was a surefire way to increase its rankings for a particular keyword.
 That’s not the case anymore.
 Using the keyword in the copy still sends a relevancy signal of what the content is about.
-How you place it however has changed drastically.
+How you place it, however, has changed drastically.

 - Content Updates.
 Google algorithm prefers freshly updated content.
 It does not mean that you have to edit your pages all the time.
-I believe that for commercial pages, such as product descriptions Google recognizes the fact that they are not as time sensitive as blog posts covering recent events.
-It is wise however to include some strategy to update certain types of content once every 12 months or so.
+I believe that for commercial pages, such as product descriptions, Google recognizes the fact that they are not as time-sensitive as blog posts covering recent events.
+It is wise, however, to include some strategy to update certain types of content once every 12 months or so.

 - Internal links.
 Interlinking pages on your site can pass their strength between them.